esammons/Bike_Sharing/README.md

 # Bike_Sharing
 ## Overview of the analysis.
   * In this analysis we are trying to see if a bike sharing program taking place in NYC can be replicated and utilized outside of NYC.
-In order to do this we are using CitiBike data to conduct our analysis and create visualizations.  [link to dashboard](https://public.tableau.com/app/profile/ethan.sammons/viz/Bike_Sharing_16295127457710/NYCCitibikeStory?publish=yes)
+In order to do this we are using CitiBike data to conduct our analysis and create visualizations using programs like jupyter notebook and visualization tools like Tableau.  [link to dashboard](https://public.tableau.com/app/profile/ethan.sammons/viz/Bike_Sharing_16295127457710/NYCCitibikeStory?publish=yes)
 ## Results
 * Checkout times for users.
 The graph shows that a majority of rides are within the 0 to 10 minute mark.
 With very few bike rides lasting around an hour.
 * ![image](https://user-images.githubusercontent.com/80020179/130307121-d2b6d449-19e6-4c1a-8e78-df21ab04e2cb.png)